keesschotanus/assembly_vs_c/README.md

 After that I never tried assembly programming until now (Sep 2021).
 This time using an Intel(R) Core(TM) i7-6700K CPU @ 4.00GHz running Linux.
+The machine I ran this code on broke, so now I am adding the results for my new machine that has an Intel(R) Core(TM) i7-13700 CPU @ 5.2GHz, running Linux as always.

 ## The challenge

 Write some simple code, first in C and then translate the C code, manually to X86_64 assembly code.
 Then measure the speed of both programs.
-Don't do any non obvious optimization at first.
+Don't do any optimization at first.

 Since I'm quite new to this I selected a simple algorithm.
 It is called <a href="https://en.wikipedia.org/wiki/Collatz_conjecture">Collatz Conjecture</a>.